ngzax/ngzax.github.io/_posts/2017-09-28-synchronize.md

 script to initialize and synchronize your local filesystem and your mounted urbit pier.

+I created this because it was useful for me at this very early stage of urbit's life.
+It lets me check out the repos I am working on and not worry about keeping the files in sync.
+It also lets me define the packages that I am including in my base pier setup so when one crashes, getting another one fully  set up is a single command.

+This is the project ~palfun-foslup called "Fancy." ;)

 > DISCLAIMER:

->  I created this because it was useful for me at this very early stage of
->  urbit's life.
-It lets me check out the repos I am working on and not worry
->  about keeping the files in sync.
-It also lets me define the
->  packages that I am including in my base pier setup so when one
->  crashes, getting another one fully  set up is a single command.

 >  It is *not* a substitute for an urbit package management system.
 >  ~rophex-hashes has been doing some great early work on a prototype for this